rails/webpacker/README.md

 setup with Webpacker.

-An example `hello_erb.js.erb` file will also be added to your project in `app/javascript/packs` so that you can experiment with Erb flavoured javascript right away.
+An example `hello_erb.js.erb` file will also be added to your project in `app/javascript/packs` so that you can experiment with Erb-flavoured javascript right away.

 ## Paths

-By default, Webpacker ships with simple conventions for where the JavaScript app files and compiled webpack bundles will go in your Rails app, but all these options are configurable from `config/webpacker.yml` file.
+By default, Webpacker ships with simple conventions for where the JavaScript app files and compiled webpack bundles will go in your Rails app.
+All these options are configurable from `config/webpacker.yml` file.

 The configuration for what webpack is supposed to compile by default rests on the convention that every file in `app/javascript/packs/*`**(default)**